skagrawal/Udacity-SDC-ND--term-3/CarND-Term3-Path-Planning-P1/README.md

 ##### The car drives according to the speed limit.
 The car doesn't drive faster than the speed limit.
 Also the car isn't driving much slower than speed limit unless obstructed by traffic.
-Car is following max speed limit and not going beyond 50 MPH.
+Car is following max speed limit and not going beyond 50 MPH. <Code line number 350-359>

 ##### Max Acceleration and Jerk are not Exceeded.
 The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.
+I gradually change the speed to avoid exceeding max acceleration and jerk.

 ##### The Car does not have collisions.
 The car does not come into contact with any of the other cars on the road.
+I check distance from the car in front of the ego car and if it is too close then I speed down the ego car. <Code line number 255-268>

 ##### The car stays in its lane, except for the time between changing lanes.
 The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.

 ##### The car is able to change lanes
 The car is able to smoothly change lanes when it makes sense to do so, such as when behind a slower moving car and an adjacent lane is clear of other traffic.
 I have use spline library for smooth paths.
 To change the lane I have followed these steps:
 1. Check if Left lane exist

 1.1 Check if car next to the ego car in left lane is at safe distance(future) and moving faster than the speed of ego car.

 1.2 Check if car just behind to the ego car in left lane is at safe distance(future).

 1.3 If both 1.1 and 1.2 are true then speed up and change to left lane.

 2. Check if Right lane exist

 2.1 Check if car next to the ego car in right lane is at safe distance(future) and moving faster than the speed of ego car.

 2.2 Check if car just behind to the ego car in right lane is at safe distance(future) .

 2.3 If both 2.1 and 2.2 are true then speed up and change to right lane.

 3. If point 1 and 2 are not true then stay in current lane.